Provo Headquater

 Discussions and questions on the TTP mailing list cover a wide range of topics of interest to the community.
 Members are urged to share information on the list, not just monitor messages.
 The group benefits from members who contribute and help others learn from that.

-Joining the TTP requires filling out the registration form and digitally signing a Non-Disclosure Agreement (NDA).
+Joining the TTP requires the individual to agree to a level of confidentiality with relation to discussions within the group and to not use the group for promotional purposes.
 Once approved an applicant will be added to the group and be able to access the variety of resources and meetings of the TTP.
 Candidness and confidentiality are important so that all parties can discuss a variety of often sensitive issues without public exposure.
-The NDA requires such information and resources not be conveyed beyond the member’s own institution except to other TTP members.
-Within the institution TTP information and resources should be handled with due care and professional discretion so that the institution as a whole may benefit. .
+The TTP requires such information and resources not be conveyed beyond the member’s own organisation except to other TTP members.
+Within the organisation TTP information and resources should be handled with due care and professional discretion so that the organisation as a whole may benefit. .
 This also means asking colleagues to adhere to these same rules of confidentiality.
-Other TTP sites follow these rules to protect your offerings to the group.
-For full benefit it is recommended that interested colleagues also apply for TTP membership.
-If a member exceeds these rules of good conduct then the NDA obligation may come into force and membership in the TTP may be terminated.
+If a member exceeds these rules of good conduct then the individuals membership in the TTP may be terminated.

 Other Benefits